Wesley-Karkiewicz/6060-Snake-Eyes/README.md

-This repo contains all the Code we will be using for the 2019 Season
+This repo contains all the Code that the Circuit Seprents(6060) will be using for the 2019 Season

 Auto_v1 contains all the java code that runs on the roboRio, In order For this program to work on your bot you will need to change it to your